Ultralight Products of California and Utah

 Soaring and Gliding Festivals 1973-1974, a digitized ‘Super 8’ (8 millimetre) film on YouTube by John Elwell.
 Like the Bob Lorey documentary, it was filmed at the Elberta dunes, Michigan:

-Hall Brock with the blue or purple and white glider on the beach, starting at 10 minutes 25 seconds, in real time likely following the first scene in the preceding link (July 1973)
+Hall Brock with the blue (or purple) and white glider on the beach, starting at 10 minutes 25 seconds, in real time likely following the first scene in the preceding link (July 1973)

 Hall Brock: World Hang Gliding Championships (1975) at Escape Country, California, April 12, 1975 — video on YouTube starting at 1 minute 8 seconds.
 A very short clip of the 12-year-old Hall launching.

 Hall Brock (more): Hang Gliding Worlds 1975 Escape Country California video on cdnskydog’s YouTube channel starting at 2 minutes 49 seconds for Hall launching, flying, and landing.
 Although the on-screen text states that he was nine years old, my understanding is that was when he started hang gliding.
 At this time he was 12 years old.
+This film by Bob Grant shows Hall’s 1975 wing with a black sail and UP tight-radius curved control frame corners.

 Mike Johnson Risks His Life: Video uploaded to YouTube in 2010 of a modern hang glider pilot getting to grips with a 1973 Brock standard Rogallo.
 It starts with still frames.
 Skip to 55 seconds for the action.
 (In my opinion, this illustrates the problems of the standard Rogallo.)